-E. Chances of Duplication
+F. Chances of Duplication

-- 212. The project is designed to build on and learn from existing and past activities in Iran, rather than duplicate.
-At present there are a number of relevant activities underway in the Bakhtegan Basin, but nothing is being done within a climate change context and current efforts mostly involve local government authorities working with communities as well as they can within their resource constraints.
-Relevant projects currently within Iran are briefly described below.
-Of most direct relevance is the project currently underway in Lake Urmia.
-Completed projects include the Central Zagros Mountains project which completed a number of relevant activities in the Bakhtegan Basin. - 213.
-Conservation of Iranian Wetlands Project Phase II (Scale-up): The second phase of the Conservation of Iranian Wetlands Project builds on the results and achievements of the initial Wetlands Project launched in 2005 and funded by the Global Environment Facility.
+- 230. The proposed project is designed to complement, build on, and learn from existing and past initiatives in Iran, rather than overlap.
+At present, there are few projects underway in the Bakhtegan Basin.
+However, climate change is not a central focus of these initiatives, though some of the interventions may have indirect climate benefits.
+Of the projects currently being implemented in the country, there are complementarities and linkages with the Lake Urmia project and scope for scaling up and replicating the Women's Trust Fund project. - 231.
+Conservation of Iranian Wetlands Project Phase II (Scale-up): The ongoing second phase of the Conservation of Iranian Wetlands Project (CIWP) builds on the results and achievements of the initial Wetlands Project launched in 2005 and funded by the Global Environment Facility.
 The second phase expands the project throughout the country.
 The goal is to enhance the sustainability of Iran's wetland protected areas and conserve its globally-significant biodiversity.
-It will do so by establishing eco-system based wetland management plans and inter-sectoral coordination structures for 15 important Iranian wetlands.
+It will do so by establishing ecosystem-based wetland management plans and inter-sectoral coordination structures for 15 important Iranian wetlands.
 A grant of US\$3 million has been provided by the Government of Japan to UNDP, contributing to the revival of one of these important wetlands, Urmia Lake, from its current critical situation.
 The project specifically addresses the restoration of the lake through modeling local community participation, promotion of sustainable agriculture and effective reduction of water consumption.
 The project engages with local communities and farmers using sustainable agriculture techniques.
-This approach is expected to contribute to an increase of inflow to the lake as well as to the protection of the biodiversity in the area. - 214.
-Currently Integrated Management plan of LU basin developed under Conservation of Iranian Wetlands Project (CIWP).
-This project specifically addresses the restoration of Lake Urmia mainly through effective reduction of water/agricultural chemical input consumption at farm level by engaging local community and farmers applying sustainable agriculture techniques.
-It is expected that this approach would lead to increase of inflow to the lake as well as protect the biodiversity focusing on the island habitat of two main IUCN red list species.
-At the same time there would also be direct biodiversity protection by implementing a water harvesting project in one of the key wildlife island habitats.
+This approach is expected to contribute to an increase of inflow to the lake as well as to the protection of the biodiversity in the area.